abturan/video_slot/readme.md

 1. ```php artisan slot```: For to start the application
 1. ```phpunit```: For to run the test to simulate the sample given on the test paper

+## Validity
+    This repo will be deleted at 7th February